JahidRayhan/cv-job-mcp/README.md

 - Add more free sources (e.g. RemoteOK, USAJobs, other companies' Greenhouse/Lever boards) by adding a new file under `job_sources/` following the same pattern as `remotive.py`.
-- A2A (agent-to-agent) support was intentionally left out of this version per the SRS — add it later only if you split this into multiple independent agents.